Snow Removal: How We Respond

 What to Expect:

-- Plowing of the residential streets will occur depending on severity of the snow storm and accumulation.
+- Plowing of residential streets will occur at approximately 6 inches.

-- When deployed, the residential plows will take one pass down the center of every side street to prevent deep ice rutting and to keep the streets passable on accumulation of over 3” of snow.
+- When deployed, the residential plows will take one pass down the center of every side street to prevent deep ice rutting and to keep the streets passable on accumulation of over 6 inches of snow.

 Town of Bennett Snow Route Maps

 These streets are targeted first to ensure routes remain clear to the town’s emergency centers.
-Schools, fire stations, public service buildings and rescue. units are located on red priority routes.
+Schools, fire stations, public service buildings and rescue units are located on red priority routes.
+Plowing begins at 3 inches of accumulation.

-This second priority tackles higher volume streets adjacent to schools, nursing homes and city recreation facilities, school routes, and those that give access into neighborhoods.
+This second priority tackles higher volume streets adjacent to schools, nursing homes, recreation facilities, school routes and neighborhood access routes.
+Plowing begins at 3 inches of accumulation.

-Weather permitting, these routes are serviced after Priority 1 and 2 routes are completed.
-These roads include Hwy 79 trail, and select neighborhood streets.
+These routes are serviced after Priority 1 and 2 routes are completed.
+Plowing begins at 6 inches of accumulation.

-Once the other routes have been serviced and as time and resources allow, Trails and park areas of the town are plowed.
+Once other routes have been serviced - and as time and resources allow – trails and park areas of the town are plowed within 24 hours of a winter storm event.